 Tipping may be a mandatory practise in many western countries, but it is not necessary when you are in Singapore.
 The majority of cafes and restaurants in the country include a service charge in the invoice.
 As such, you, as a tourist, are not obliged to give a tip at the time of leaving a cafe or restaurant.

 While tipping may not be mandatory in Singapore, it isn’t illegal either.
-You can make a decision on this matter at your discretion.
+You can make a decide on this matter at your discretion.

 5. Stand on the left side when going up an escalator